Madibeng Local Municipality: Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of eighty-two members elected by mixed-member proportional representation.
 Forty-one councillors are elected by first-past-the-post voting in forty-one wards, while the remaining forty-one are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
-In the election of 1 November 2021 the African National Congress (ANC) won a majority of forty-four seats on the council.
+In the election of 1 November 2021 the African National Congress (ANC) won forty-four seats on the council, giving it an absolute majority.

 The following table shows the results of the election.

+Corruption

+The municipality has been plagued by corruption, and has spent over R7 million on forensic investigations.
+In spite of senior officials being identified, no action has been taken.
+Irregular expenditure was up to R2.6 billion in the 2020/21 financial year.